Generalizable Whole Slide Image Classification with Fine-Grained Visual-Semantic Interaction: Method

 Due to the Text Standardization process, our data has achieved standardization.
 Utilizing these fine-grained text description directly as training labels can yield performance improvements.
 Additionally, leveraging them to generate more diverse and semantically enriched fine-grained guidance can further boost the model's performance.

+During the training process we utilize these manual-designed standards as our manual-designed prompts.
 We divide the original fine-grained text descriptions into several parts according to manual-designed prompts, followed by random sampling and eliminating ``Unknown'' tags from the initial labels.
-Given that the staged diagnostic reports in pathological descriptions are sequence-independent, we shuffled these preliminary labels and reconstructed them into a full-sentence description.
-During the training, we train the reconstructed text description labels and reconstructed manual prompts in pairs.
+Given that the staged diagnostic reports in pathological descriptions are sequence-independent, we shuffle these preliminary labels and reconstruct them into a full-sentence description.
+During the training, we train reconstructed text description labels and reconstructed manual prompts in pairs.
 For example, consider description A: \textbf{\emph{``Lesion differentiation is moderately differentiated; Margins of the excised tissue are clear of disease.''}} and description B: \textbf{\emph{``Lesion differentiation is moderately differentiated; Margins of the excised tissue are not clear of disease, as the tumor is within the bronchial margin and parenchymal margin.''}}.
 When only the first part of each description is sampled, they would be grouped into the same category.
 However, when sampling the entire sections, they are considered as distinct descriptions.
+Changes in granularity provide diverse perspectives on the visual image, aligning visual image with text descriptions of varying granularities.